Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: OSN image privacy: an overview

-\item \textbf{Inferential privacy} refers to the sensitive information implied in an image that can be inferred through reasoning or association (for example, inferring an event by analyzing location cues and the clothing worn by those in the image).
-In addition, soft biometric attributes such as facial age and sexual orientation are also considered aspects of inferential privacy, since although these latent attributes are hard to perceive by human viewers, they can be deduced accurately by machines at the abstract feature level \cite{Chu:2016:POI:3012406.3009911, Hossain2015:CAS, Wang:DNN:sex}.
+\textbf{Inferential privacy} refers to the sensitive information implied in the image content that can be inferred through reasoning or association.
+As an example, one might be able to extrapolate a specific event by analyzing the location cues in an image and/or what people are wearing.
+Soft biometric attributes, such as facial age and sexual orientation, are another typical type of inferential privacy.
+These underlying attributes are often hard for human viewers to perceive but can be deduced accurately by machines in the latent feature space \cite{Chu:2016:POI:3012406.3009911, Hossain2015:CAS, Wang:DNN:sex}.

-\item \textbf{Contextual privacy} refers to the sensitive information associated with an image in the context of the environment.
-This type of information can be the descriptive texts added by some external actions during the image propagation, such as the metadata recorded by cameras or auxiliary text (e.g., tags or captions) provided by OSN users.
-The information can also be properties characterized by social interactions.
-For example, co-ownership of a shared image can be regarded as a privacy impact factor since it can lead to a conflict of interests when managing multi-party privacy preference configurations. \end{itemize}
+\textbf{Contextual privacy} refers to the sensitive external information associated with an image in the dynamic OSN context.
+This type of information might be found in descriptive texts added by external actions during sharing, such as the metadata recorded by cameras or the auxiliary tags or captions provided by OSN users.
+It can also be found in the properties characterized by social interactions.
+For example, co-ownership of an image can be regarded as sensitive information since it can be exploited by attackers to reveal private social connections and possible image provenance and propagation paths.